Electrify Heat Campaign

 Electrify Heat aims for a well governed transition to clean heat, with national and local bodies working together to deliver the best outcomes for households, communities and the country.
 It aims to promote the ‘need for speed’ to urgently get on track for Net Zero in the 2020s by building a market to drive down costs for all, and to reduce CO2 emissions from heating drastically.

 The Electrify Heat campaign is backed by progressive utility companies and trade associations to encourage a well governed and fair transition to clean heating.
-The group includes Octopus Energy, OVO, Good Energy, E.on, Scottish Power, and the principal trade associations concerned with green heating: GSHPA, HPF, Energy UK and the ADE.
+The group includes Octopus Energy, OVO, Good Energy, E.on, Scottish Power, the principal trade associations concerned with green heating: GSHPA, HPF, Energy UK, HPA and the ADE, and heat pump installation specialists: ICAX and Pure renewables.

 See press release and comments on the launch of the Electrify Heat campaign.